 For example, if you were riding a bicycle in your neighborhood, and the defendant ran a stop sign and slammed into you, forcing you off your bicycle and into the asphalt, this would be a breach of duty.
 You could suffer a serious concussion as a result.
 Similarly, if you are an independent contractor working on a ladder one floor up at a construction site, and another person at the site bumps into the ladder, and you fall, suffering a concussion, this may be a breach of duty that results in damages.

-If you successfully establish negligence, you likely can recover compensatory damages for your concussion and any other injuries.
+If your Los Angeles concussion attorney can successfully establish negligence, you likely can recover compensatory damages for your concussion and any other injuries.
 In California, compensatory damages may be both general (noneconomic) and special (economic) damages.
 General damages may include items such as mental anguish, pain and suffering, and loss of consortium.
 An accident victim's spouse can request damages for loss of consortium when the victim's injuries result in a loss of affection, companionship, sex, or other benefits of a marriage.
 Special damages may include emergency medical care, long-term care, loss of income, household services, and other tangible losses.

 Proving serious consequences from a concussion may be difficult unless you also have other serious injuries.
 Insurers may be inclined to be suspicious about your claim.
-If the case proceeds to trial, you may need your doctor's testimony to establish that you had a serious concussion or post-concussion syndrome and that the symptoms and pain you describe are related to the concussion, which in turn is related to the accident.
+If the case proceeds to trial, a concussion attorney in Los Angeles may use your doctor's testimony to establish that you had a serious concussion or post-concussion syndrome and that the symptoms and pain you describe are related to the concussion, which in turn is related to the accident.
 Your own testimony may also make a difference in the amount of general damages you are awarded.
-Among other things, you may have to testify as to the exact symptoms, how long you have had them, and how your life has been affected as a result.Contact a Los Angeles Lawyer after an Accident
+Among other things, you may have to testify as to the exact symptoms, how long you have had them, and how your life has been affected as a result.Contact a Concussion Lawyer in Los Angeles after an Accident

-If you suffer a serious concussion, you should consult a Los Angeles accident attorney who has experience handling these types of claims.
+If you suffer a serious concussion, you should consult an accident attorney in Los Angeles who has experience handling these types of claims.
 Sharifi Firm also represents people who suffer concussions and other serious injuries in Temecula, San Bernardino, Riverside, and Rancho Cucamonga, as well as other Southern California cities.
 Contact us at 1-866-422-7222 or via our online form for a free consultation.